tuckerweibell/recipe/packages/recipe/src/components/EzModal/EzModal.md

 Modals should not:

 - Create a “wizard” flow with two or more steps.
 Instead, favor full-page layouts for “wizard” style flows.
+- Use custom z-indices.
+See more about layering in our [theming guide](/guides/theming/#layering).

 ---